michael-slx/weewx-weatherlink-live/readme.md

 This is a driver allowing the [WeeWX](http://www.weewx.com/) weather software to retrieve data from the [Davis WeatherLink Live](https://www.davisinstruments.com/weatherlinklive/) data logger (WLL).
 This driver is fully compatible with the WLL's local API, allowing an update frequency of up to 2.5 seconds.

-Unlike other drivers, mixing-and-matching many sensors transmitting on any id is fully supported..
-E.g. an ISS transmitting temperature, humidity and rain on `TX1` and a senator transmitter with wind, solar and UV on `TX2`.
+Unlike other drivers, mixing many sensors transmitting on any id is fully supported..
+E.g. an ISS transmitting temperature, humidity and rain on id `1` and a sensor transmitter with wind, solar and UV on id `2`.

+Unfortunately the WeatherLink Live currently does not provide a local API to access historic data.
+An API is available for WeatherLink subscribers.
+This driver does however not support this interface.

+This drives requires **WeeWX 4** and **Python 3**.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->